Matrix669/quadratic-function-calculator/README.md

 | x | - make RWD

+| x | - apply some cool styling

 ### What app do?

-This app calculates the zero spots, delta, whether delta is > 0, = 0, or < 0, and the coordinates of the vertex 'W' based on the selected form of the function
+This app calculates the zero spots, delta, whether delta is > 0, = 0, or < 0, and the coordinates of the vertex 'W' based on the selected form of the function and also shows chart

 ### I learnt: